dvoracekma2019/magisk-files-old/note.md

-## dc7419b9-delta
+## 9ff86960-delta

-- Refactor mounting mirrors, fix for Infinix devices
+- MagiskHide and SuList has been replaced by "Unmount modules" feature
-- Move socket path from `$MAGISKTMP` to `/dev`
+- Minor changes in mounting mirrors

 Canary and Debug are built from the same source code.
 Debug builds have more detailed logs and are suitable for debugging.
 Canary builds have less logs, are more stable than Debug, and are suitable for most common uses